stcybrdgs/cosc2425-x86Assembly/arduinoProject02/README.md

 #arduinoProject02

-This project was a team effort to use x86 to program an Arduino controller to read input from an infra-red sensor.
+This project was built by a student team.
+We used x86 assembly language to program an Arduino controller to read input from an infra-red sensor.

-The C code and the project documentation are all included in the .pdf report.
+The code, circuit diagram, and all project documentation are included in the .pdf report.